-If you are into magic, witchcraft, and/or faith healing, you’ve undoubtedly run across Voodoo and Hoodoo.
-But are you aware that these two belief systems are completely different from each other even though they may, at times, look like the same thing?
+If you are interested in magic, witchcraft, or faith healing, you’re probably familiar with the practices of Voodoo and Hoodoo.
+But are you aware that even though Voodoo and Hoodoo share similar names and have practices that look the same, these two belief systems are completely different from each other?

 Voodoo Beliefs and Practices

 Voodoo followers believe in an omnipotent and unknowable Supreme Creator named Bondye.
 His name comes from the French term Bon Dieu, literally meaning “good God.”
 Generally, a Haitian Voodoo service will be conducted in Creole, a Haitian French dialect.

 Per Voodoo belief, Bondye does not directly intercede in the lives of human beings.
 Consequently, Voodoo priests and priestesses call upon the Loa, spirits who work for Bondye.
 Different Loa are responsible for various aspects of human life.

 Three of Voodoo’s most important families of spirits are those belonging to Rada, Petro, and Gede.
 Rada spirits are benevolent; Petro spirits are angry, violent, or evil; and Gede spirits are those who deal with death and dead people.

 Many Gede spirits are zombies, in the original sense of that word.
 But they don’t eat the brains of the living or otherwise violently attack them, like in the movies.
 In Voodoo, a zombie is a victim, not a monster.
 He or she is a walking dead person who must give obedience to the person who raised him or her from the dead.

 Many people believe that the idea of zombies came into Haitian Voodoo culture as a means of expressing the deadness of being a slave.
 In other words, the concept of zombies, and Voodoo itself, arose as a spiritual force among slaves to help them endure their suffering.